 With all that out of the way, enter Barbara Gordon in Detective Comics #359's story 'The Million Dollar Debut of Batgirl!', in which Barbara Gordon dons a feminine version of Batman's classic outfit to attend a costume party of Gotham's elite - only to interrupt a robbery by the villainous Killer Moth, starting her on a crimefighting career.

-Interestingly, Batgirl's original appearance on the Batman TV show, in which she was portrayed by Yvonne Craig, also pitted her against Killer Moth - though the episode merely wound up being a pilot to sell a third season of the show on the strength of the new Batgirl.
+Interestingly, Batgirl's original appearance on the Batman TV show, portrayed by Yvonne Craig, also pitted her against Killer Moth - although the episode merely wound up being a pilot to sell a third season of the show on the strength of the new Batgirl.(opens in new tab)

 The footage worked, and Batgirl's popularity on both the Batman TV show and in comic books followed quickly, establishing Barbara Gordon as one of Batman's key supporting characters through the early '70s with her own backup stories in Detective Comics.